The Barry F. Lorenzetti Foundation and the Quebec Veterans Foundation join forces empowering women veterans to live in

-INJURIES RELATED TO OPERATIONAL STRESS (OSI AND PAIN MANAGEMENT CLINICS) AT STE ANNE’S HOSPITAL
+INJURIES RELATED TO OPERATIONAL STRESS INJURY (OSI AND PAIN MANAGEMENT CLINICS) AT STE.
+ANNE’S HOSPITAL

 Outpatient OSI Clinics

-There are two outpatient clinics treating operational stress injuries in Montreal.
-The main one is at Ste.
+There are two outpatient clinics treating operational stress injuries (OSI); the primary is located in Ste.
 Anne’s Hospital and the other is a satellite office located in Longueuil.
 These clinics are exclusively dedicated to veterans.
-These injuries can be physical in nature requiring pain management or be related to mental health issues, such as PTSD.
+Their injuries can be physical in nature requiring pain management or be related to mental health issues, such as PTSD.

-They serve 1,200 patients from all over the province.
-Out-of-town patients can stay at a small guest house on hospital grounds, which is operated by the Foundation.
+They serve over 1,200 patients from all over the province.
+Out-of-town patients can stay at Edith’s House, small guest house on hospital grounds, which is operated by the Foundation.

 Residential OSI Clinic

-The only residential clinic for Canadian veterans with OSI is also located in Ste.
-Anne’s Hospital and houses up to 10 residents at a time and serves approximately 55 patients per year.
+The only residential clinic for Canadian veterans with an OSI is also located in Ste.
+Anne’s Hospital.
+It accommodates up to 10 residents at a time and serves approximately 55 patients per year.